elyase/dexmetadata/README.md

 Optimal parameters:
   batch_size: 30
   max_concurrent_batches: 25
-  estimated throughput: 298.2 pools/second
 ```
-In real-world testing, the fetch script processed 1000 pools in 6.13s (163.07 pools/s).
+In real-world testing, the fetch script processed 1000 pools in ~6s (~160 pools/s).

-The library's default parameters (`batch_size=120`, `max_concurrent_batches=5`) are optimized for ankr and deliver good performance while staying within rate limits.
+The default parameters (`batch_size=30`, `max_concurrent_batches=25`) are optimized for ankr and deliver good performance while staying within rate limits.

 ## Alternative Approaches

-In the end it's all about deciding the main trade offs regarding where and when to process the data, at a node, off-chain in a data lake, on the client, during the query or in advance.
+In the end it's all about deciding the main trade offs regarding where and when to process the data, at a node, off-chain in a data lake, on the client, during the query or in advance, etc ...

 ### Event cache
 Build a cache for all pools and tokens metadata.

   * ❌ Requires custom decoding logic for each DEX
   * ❌ Needs historical data access
-  * ❌ Need to maintain large metadata cache
+  * ❌ Need to maintain potentially large metadata cache
+  * ❌ Inneficient processing of large numbers of pools / block ranges that wont be queried
   * ✅ Fast offchain lookups once cached

 ### Naive web3.py
-  * ❌ Requires setup for each DEX type
+  * ❌ Requires ABI setup for each DEX
   * ❌ Slow for large numbers of pools (1 RPC call per operation)
   * ✅ Simple implementation, no event scanning
   * ✅ Works on any EVM chain with basic RPC support